The Sandman Reader II: The Doll’s House

 Hector’s wife Lyta, her pregnancy seemingly ‘frozen’ while living in this odd situation with her husband, was unhappy.
 Here she was with her distracted and seemingly dead husband, all of them trapped in some manner of a crystal ‘house’ inside the mind of Jed.

 Morpheus then brought an end to the charade that had been going on in Jed’s mind, banishing Brute and Glob to ‘darkness.’
-More problematic though, Morpheus sent Hector to the land of the dead.
+More problematic, though, Morpheus sent Hector to the land of the dead.
 That action enraged Lyta, as she was still in denial about her husband’s death.

-Oddly enough, Jed actually had revisionist character ties back to Jack Kirby and Joe Simon’s short-lived 1970s series “Sandman.”
+Oddly enough, Jed had revisionist character ties back to Jack Kirby and Joe Simon’s short-lived 1970s series “Sandman.”
 In that series, he had been living with his abusive Aunt and Uncle, following the death of his grandfather.

 Sandman #13: “Men of Good Fortune”